padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 gfsh>describe region --name=/partition_persistent
 ```

 The last line above hangs indefinitely.
-Non-persistent regions are empty.
-We lost their data.
-Persistent regions are not empty, however,  which can be verified from Pulse, but they are not accessible.
+Gfsh is unable to access the persistent regions.
+Note that unlike the non-persistent regions, the persistent regions are not empty, which can be verified from Pulse.

-Running `test_group -list` shows that it is unable to connect to the cluster.
+Running `test_group -list` shows that it is also unable to connect to the cluster.
 Split B is inaccessible.

 ```bash
 cd_app perf_test_sb/bin_sh